acm-chiir/chiir2021/README.md

-# ADCS2018
+# CHIIR 2019

-Website content for the official site of the Australasian Document Computing Symposium, 11-12 December 2018, Dunedin, New Zealand.
+Website content for the official site of the CHIIR Conference, dates... , Canberra, Australia.

 Built primarly with Twitter Bootstrap.